-Each Dell computer in the lab has an Intel i5-750 2.66GHz processor, 2 GB RAM, a 250 GB hard drive, a 17" HP flat panel monitor, a 48X CD-RW/DVD, USB access for a personal thumb drive, and Windows 7.
-Each also has Microsoft Office 2010 Professional (Access, Excel, Word and PowerPoint) installed.
-All lab PCs are on the VUSN network and are connected to one of three Hewlett-Packard LaserJet P3015 printers.
+Each Dell computer in the lab has an Intel i5-750 3.3GHz processor, 4 GB RAM, a 500 GB hard drive, a 17" HP flat panel monitor, a 48X CD-RW/DVD drive, USB access for a personal thumb drive, and Windows 7.
+Each also has Microsoft Office 2013 (Access, Excel, PowerPoint and Word) installed.
+All lab PCs are on the VUSN network and are connected to one of three Hewlett-Packard LaserJet M603 (with duplexing option) printers.
 They are capable of accessing resources in the Medical Center library and on the VUSN network.
 All computers on the network have direct access to VUnet services (Vanderbilt University's central computing services) and full Internet connectivity.

-The room 240 Frist Hall lab has an HP Scanlet 8200 color scanner.
+The room 240 Frist Hall lab has an HP ScanJet 8200 color scanner.
 The room 240CA Frist Hall lab contains an HP ScanJet 5590 color scanner with a multi-page feeder and text-scanning software.
 Assistance from FNIC personnel regarding the use of lab hardware and software is available.
 Workshops on the use of specific instructional software may become available from time to time.
 Watch for notices in the labs and in email messages from the FNIC.